Horton

 Residents of Horton rely on the nearby city of Maryborough for the full range of services including schools, healthcare, shopping, and transport connections.
 Maryborough is well-regarded for its well-preserved Victorian-era architecture and is known as the birthplace of P.L.
 Travers, author of Mary Poppins.
 The wider Fraser Coast region offers a range of natural attractions including the Mary River and access to Fraser Island (K'gari) to the east.
 Private vehicles are essential in Horton, with no local public transport serving the locality directly.

-Horton falls under postcode 4660 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Maryborough electorate.
+Horton falls under postcode 4660 and is governed by the Bundaberg Council (Local Government Area).
+For federal elections, residents vote in the electorate of Hinkler, while state elections fall under the Maryborough electorate.

 📍 Location